 On the eastern side of Newfoundland is one of the most picturesque peninsulas we’ve seen.
-With countless rugged capes, dramatic cliffs and spectacular sea stacks, we were treated to some of the most stunning scenery.
+With countless rugged capes, dramatic cliffs and spectacular sea stacks, we were treated to some of the most stunning scenery on Bonavista Peninsula.

 After exploring Newfoundland’s west coast it was time to move east.
 The only way to drive between the east and west coasts of the province is to follow the TransCanada Highway along the island’s northern edge.